 Dan began studying guitar under noted local guitarist Rob Hornfeck in 1996 and in 2001 he began performing and teaching professionally.
 Since then, Dan has done hundreds of performances in touring bands from NYC to Florida.
-His groups have shared the stage with former members of the Grateful Dead, Tony Levin (Peter Gabriel, King Crimson, John Lennon) and Jefferson Starship.
-As a performer and songwriter, Dan has been a part of over a dozen albums, some of which have received local radio and TV airplay.
+His groups have shared the stage with former members of the Grateful Dead Tony Levin, Peter Gabriel, King Crimson, John Lennon and Jefferson Starship.
+As a performer and songwriter, Dan has been a part of over a dozen albums, some of which have received local radio and TV air-play.
 He has also earned a Bachelor’s Degree in Psychology from George Mason University.
 Dan is known for his positive attitude and passion for music which helps him to create a fun atmosphere for learning.
 He teaches Guitar, Bass and Ukulele and all skill levels from beginner to advanced.
 With Dan, students can study all musical styles as well as songwriting, performing and recording.
 His specialties include teaching technique, music theory, and improvisation.
-Dan also runs the Drum N Strum 101 program where students can perform in a band with other musicians.This experience, complemented by his love of teaching and magnetic personality, have made Dan a fantastic addition to the Drum & Strum team of instructors.
+Dan also runs the Drum N Strum 101 program where students can get experience performing in a band.

 After graduating from Fauquier High School, Kathy attended Shenandoah University where she began pursuing a degree in Music Education.
 Kathy played with various orchestras and churches and performed at weddings and many other events throughout the years.

 From 1994 to 2002 Kathy played first and second violin with the Loudoun Symphony Orchestra of Leesburg, Virginia.
-Currently she plays with the Piedmont Symphony Orchestra (PSO) as co-principal second violinist.
+Currently, she plays with the Piedmont Symphony Orchestra (PSO) as a co-principal second violinist.
 The PSO performs at the Highland Center for the Arts in Warrenton, Virginia.

-In addition Kathy plays for Oak Shade Baptist Church of Catlett, Virginia and Reid Temple AME Church in Glenn Dale, Virginia.
-Kathy’s one of a kind smile, and her easy going personalty have made her an instant favorite among students of all ages here at Drum & Strum.
+In addition, Kathy plays for Oak Shade Baptist Church of Catlett, Virginia and Reid Temple AME Church in Glenn Dale, Virginia.
+Kathy’s one of a kind smile, and her easy going personality have made her an instant favorite among students of all ages here at Drum & Strum.

 Saxophone & Clarinet